Battle of the Little Bighorn: Aftermath

 The shallow-draft steamer Far West was chartered by the Army to carry supplies for the Custer expedition.
 After the battle, captain and pilot Grant Marsh set a speed record bringing wounded men and news of the Custer disaster back to Fort Lincoln.

 After the Custer force was annihilated, the Lakota and Northern Cheyenne regrouped to attack Reno and Benteen.
 The fight continued until dark (approximately 9:00 pm) and for much of the next day, with the outcome in doubt.
-Reno credited Benteen with repulsing a severe attack on the portion of the perimeter held by Companies H and M. (Note: Reno Court of Inquiry.)
+Reno credited Benteen with repulsing a severe attack on the portion of the perimeter held by troops H and M. (Note: Reno Court of Inquiry.)
 On June 27, the column under General Terry approached from the north, and the natives drew off in the opposite direction.
 The Crow scout White Man Runs Him was the first to tell General Terry's officers that Custer's force had "been wiped out."
 Reno and Benteen's wounded troops were given what treatment was available at that time; five later died of their wounds.
 One of the regiment's three surgeons had been with Custer's column, while another, Dr. DeWolf, had been killed during Reno's retreat.
 The only remaining doctor was Assistant Surgeon Henry R. Porter.

 When the Crows got news of the battle, they went into grief.
 Crow woman Pretty Shield told how they were "crying ... for Son-of-the-morning-star [Custer] and his blue soldiers".
 With the defeat of Custer, it was still a real threat that the Lakotas would take over the eastern part of the Crow reservation and keep up the invasion.
 In the end, the U.S. army won the Sioux war.
 Crow chief Plenty Coups recalled with amazement how his tribe now finally could sleep without fear for Lakota attacks: "this was the first time I had ever known such a condition."

 This Helena, Montana newspaper article did not report the battle until July 6, referring to a July 3 story from a Bozeman, Montana newspaper—itself eight days after the event.

 The New York Times also appears to have first reported the event on July 6.
 The earliest journalistic communication cited in the Times article was dated July 2—a full week after the massacre.
 Full text is here.